xflipperkast/Snake/README.md

 # Snake
-Snake in javascript

-simple code easy to edit
+Snake in javascript simple code for a snake game easy to edit code and readble great for a website minigame.

 #Gamemodes